redux-net-un-contendor-de-estado-para-aplicaciones-net

 }

-It is a very simple example but it allows us to introduce the three fundamental elements (Store, Actions, and Reducers).
-It is easy to extrapolate this example to a real project, where the Store would have a more complex object that would contain the necessary variables to represent the state of the application.
+It’s a very simple example but it introduces the three fundamental elements (Store, Actions, and Reducers).
+It’s easy to extrapolate this example to a real project, where the Store would have a more complex object containing the necessary variables to represent the application state.

-Certainly, Redux.NET is an interesting library, although it requires a change in both mentality and architecture.
-We could even discuss whether it presents a pattern or anti-pattern since, in a way, it takes the singleton pattern to the extreme or the (often) hated static variables.
+Certainly, Redux.NET is an interesting library, although it requires a change in both mindset and architecture.
+We could even discuss whether it presents a pattern or an anti-pattern since, in a way, it takes the singleton pattern or the (often) hated static variables to the extreme.

-In any case, it is worth taking a look.
-Libraries like Redux or Vuex are a trend in Web development and that is because they are useful and allow for reuse and independence between components.
-In addition, they fit perfectly with the use of IoC.
+In any case, it’s worth taking a look.
+Libraries like Redux or Vuex are a trend in Web development, and that’s because they are useful and allow for component reuse and independence.
+Furthermore, they fit perfectly with the use of IoC.